edwardhj/snowBnB/updates.md

 5. NOT AUTHED - Create a Booking Based on a Spot Id (updated)
 - I'm having it go through when it should not go through if Spot doesn't belong to current user

+check get all spots
+check get /curent for spots
+check get details for a spot from an id check create a spot check edit a spot